jleben/slack-chat-resource/Readme.md

 - `slack-read-resource`: For reading messages.
 - `slack-post-resource`: For posting messages.

-The reason for two types is that a system most usually does not want to respond to messages that it posts itself.
-Concourse assumes that an output of a resource is also a valid input for the same resource.
-Therefore, we need to use separate resources for reading an posting.
-Since using a single resource has no benefits over separate resources, the reading and posting is split into two resource types.
+There are two resource types because a system does not want to respond to messages that it posts itself.
+Concourse assumes that an output of a resource is also a valid input.
+Therefore, separate resources are used for reading and posting.
+Since using a single resource has no benefits over separate resources, reading and posting are split into two resource types.

 Docker Store: